 Reviews are a critical tool in helping parents decide which classes are right for them, and in sharing feedback with teachers.
 At Outschool, all of our reviews are from parents who have enrolled their learner(s) in class.
 We believe that authentic reviews are more beneficial than 'testimonials,' which may not come from real customers.
 Our general policy is to not alter parent reviews; instead, parents can update their reviews, and teachers can respond to reviews.

 Outschool is thus committed to sharing all feedback that is provided by our parents.
 However, some instances may require our team to investigate and determine whether the written component of review, as written, stands.
 If we remove the full written review, the star rating is also removed.

 How to leave a review

-After your learner has completed a class in full or withdrawn, you’ll have up to 30 days after the class ends to leave a public review for that class and teacher.
+After your learner has attended a class or withdrawn, you’ll have up to 30 days after the class ends to leave a public review for that class and teacher.
 You’ll be prompted to do so several times by email and within your Outschool account.

-For an Ongoing class, you can leave feedback after one week of completing class, and you’ll be prompted to review it after three completed weeks.
+For an Ongoing class, you can leave feedback after one week of attending class and will receive a reminder to review it after three completed weeks.

 Complete the steps below to leave your review.

 Navigate to the Transcripts section of your account, from the upper right drop-down menu.

 Under the class name, you'll see a "Give feedback" button, which you can use to leave your review.